 The aim of the conference was to achieve immediate expansion of the Faith and to raise a corps of travelling teachers, whose objective would be to visit the Bahá’í communities and groups in the area.
 Bahá’í youths also participated whole heartedly in this vital activity.

+Bahá’í youths

-G. S. Santhanam Krishnan (1945-1975)
+G. S. Santhanam Krishnan (1945–1975)